CERT-Polska/n6/docs/docker.md

 > you may want to familiarize yourself with the [Step-by-Step Installation
 > Guide](installation/index.md) as well.

+**TBD: this guide and/or configuration-related stuff in the code repo needs an update regarding the stuff that now works under Python 3.9 and resides in `N6DataPipeline` and `N6DataSources` (and, in particular, *not* in `N6Core` where only the legacy Python-2.7 stuff resides).**

 ## Important: what these materials *are* and what they are *not*